 Skilled Representation for Immigrants Facing Deportation Hearings in Illinois

 When a non-U.S. Citizen is found inadmissible or commits a deportable offense, they are placed in deportation/removal proceedings.
 Proceedings are often initiated after an individual has a run-in with local law enforcement, is caught up in an Immigration and Customs Enforcement (ICE) raid or is arrested by ICE at home.
 During ICE detention, the government decides whether or not to initiate the deportation process, which typically involves hearings to determine if the individual should be removed.
 If you or a family member is facing a deportation hearing, it is important to speak with an experienced immigration attorney as soon as possible.

-At Mevorah Law Offices LLC, we extensive experience with deportation hearings and all other types of immigration issues in Chicago and throughout Northern Illinois.
+At Mevorah & Giglio Law Offices, we extensive experience with deportation hearings and all other types of immigration issues in Chicago and throughout Northern Illinois.
 Our award-winning attorneys regularly represent clients before ICE and USCIS, and we have a strong track record of success dealing with these agencies.
 We are also skilled across a wide range of other practice areas, including criminal, family law, and many others.
 Our criminal practice includes former prosecutors and former public defenders with an in-depth knowledge of the inner workings of the state and federal judicial system.
 Our unique blend of experience with criminal issues and immigration gives our clients a strong voice and the skilled representation they deserve.

 Notice to Appear for Deportation Hearings